-- 4.25.
-In 2010 the number of wheelchair users in England with unmet housing need was estimated at 78,300 households.
-The 'Mind the Step' report by Habinteg confirmed that a number of local authorities a number of authorities had adopted the policy that 10% of all new homes should be built to full wheelchair standard. - 4.26.
+- 4.26.
 When these building standards and toolkits are updated or superseded, this Neighbourhood Plan should use the updated standards for good quality, well-designed homes and integrated neighbourhoods. - 4.27.
 The design of development must also plan for the impacts from climate change, including but not limited to location, orientation, building materials, the provision, enhancement and retention of green infrastructure and the use and supply of renewable and low carbon energy and heat, whilst avoiding the use of fossil fuels, with the government's Future Homes Standard including measures to end fossil-fuel heating systems in all new homes by 2025.
+Policy CRAN2 sets out a comprehensive approach to these issues.
+Its ambition is to secure the development of high quality, accessible proposals throughout the Plan period.
+In this context it is not anticipated that gated communities would comply with such ambitions.